Backyard Deer Deterrents: the dirt on keeping deer out of your garden without breaking the bank.

 It should be noted that just because a deer doesn't like something doesn't mean he or she will never partake of its forbidden flavor.
 Deer do seem to shy away from marigold flower smells, but if times are desperate they just might nibble on whatever they can get.
 It's these times that require some mechanical help in the form of a noise and motion contraption.

-Posted Wednesday afternoon, July 14th, 2010 Tags: deer deterrent
+Posted Wednesday evening, July 14th, 2010 Tags: deer deterrent

 Deer damageWhile our garden is 80% better protected than last year, I have to admit that our foes got in a couple of times this month and nibbled on some beans, sweet potatoes, and strawberries.
 Looking back over my notes, I noticed that the deer chomped on our garden at the exact same time last year.
 I think the deer life cycle must involve shifting feeding strategies in mid summer as the wild foods lose their spring luster (especially when drought slows down growth in the woods.)
 Now is the time to be hyper vigilant and stop deer damage before it starts.